Pentium Pro: Bus and multiprocessor capabilities

 The design of the Pentium Pro bus was influenced by Futurebus, the Intel iAPX 432 bus, and elements of the Intel i960 bus.
-Futurebus has been intended as an advanced bus to replace VMEbus used with the Motorola 68000 from the late 1970s, but it stagnated in standardization committee for more than a decade if you count all the twists and turns.
-Intel's iAPX 432 initiative was also a commercial failure, but in the process they did learn how to build a split-transaction bus to support a cacheless multiprocessor system.
-The i960 had further developed the split-transaction iAPX 432 bus to include a cache coherency protocol, ending up with a feature set highly reminiscent of the original Futurebus ambitions.
+Futurebus was intended to replace the VMEbus used by the Motorola 68000 from the late 1970s as the main standardized advanced bus, however it remained in stagnation within the standardization committee for many decades.
+Intel's iAPX 432 initiative was also a commercial failure, however they did learn how to build a split-transaction bus to support a cacheless multiprocessor system afterwards.
+The i960 had further developed the split-transaction iAPX 432 bus to include a cache coherency protocol, ending up with a feature set highly reminiscent of Futurebus' ambitions.

-The lead architect of i960 was superscalarity specialist Fred Pollack who was also the lead engineer of the Intel iAPX 432 and the lead architect of the i686 chip, the Pentium Pro.
-He was no doubt intimately familiar with all this history.
-The Pentium Pro was designed to include the 4-way SMP split-transaction cache-coherent bus as a mandatory feature of every chip produced.
-This also served to deny competition access to the socket to produce cloned processors.
+The Pentium Pro used GTL+ signaling in its front-side bus.
+The Pentium Pro could be used by itself on up to four-way designs.
+Eight-way Pentium Pro computers were also built, however these used multiple buses.
+The Pentium Pro was also designed to include the four-way SMP split-transaction cache-coherent bus as a mandatory feature of every chip produced, which also serves as a way to deny competition access to the socket using cloned processors.

-While the Pentium Pro was not successful as a machine for the masses, due to poor 16-bit support for Windows 95, it did become highly successful in the file server space due to its advanced, integrated bus design, introducing many advanced features that had formerly only been available in the pricey workstation segment into the commodity marketplace.
+While the Pentium Pro was not successful as a machine for the masses due to poor 16-bit support for Windows 95 and many other 16-bit and mixed 16/32-bit operating systems (as mentioned above), it did see significant successes in the file server space due to its advanced, integrated bus design, introducing many advanced features that had formerly only been available in the pricey workstation segment into the commodity marketplace.